SamirMoustafa/Machine-Learning-Implementation/README.md

 # Machine Learning Implementation from Scratch
-##### This repo disgen to be a refrence for me to review machine learning basics algorithms
+##### This repo design to be a reference for me to review machine learning basics algorithms
 ## Content
 - K-Nearest Neighbors
 - K-Mean